u6013686/Post-Editing-Prediction-on-Stack-Overflow/README.md

 The fasttext has been commented out as it is not supported by windows and the method can only run on a removed Mac computer.

-*Empirical_study* directory contains the code of computing the n-gram frequency (unigram to trigram) and LDA modelling method.
-The *PostHistory.xml* file is a very large dataset with approximately 99G.
-It is hard to upload the data we used onto geogle drive or dropbox due to the data limit.
-However, there is the link for downloading the updated post history:
+*Empirical_study* directory contains processes of computing the n-gram frequency (unigram to trigram) and LDA modelling method.
+Data source is available in:
-(Our dataset containing all post history before Aug.
-2017 while the data provided here have been updated to Sept.
-2018)

    https://archive.org/download/stackexchange/stackoverflow.com-PostHistory.7z

-You can uncompress the .7z file into Empirical_study directory and rename it as Post History.xml.
-Then run *ngram_frequency.py* to gain the top 100 frequency n-grams or run LDA_modeling to see the 8-topic modeling results summarized from post history data.